metomi/rose/sphinx/tutorial/cylc/scheduling/graphing.rst

 .. note::

-   A graph can be drawn in multiple ways, for instance the following two examples are equilivalent:
+   A graph can be drawn in multiple ways, for instance the following two examples are equivalent:

    .. image:: ../img/cylc-graph-reversible.svg
       :align: center

-   The graph drawn by ``cylc graph`` may vary slightly from one run to another but the output will always be equivalent.
+   The graph drawn by ``cylc graph`` may vary slightly from one run to another but the tasks and dependencies will always be the same.

 .. practical::